anoadragon453/busty/README.md

 ## Configure

 You'll need to create a Discord app, add a bot component, and copy the bot token.
-Replace the `YOUR_BOT_TOKEN_HERE` at the bottom of `main.py` with that token.
+Ensure that the environment variable `BUSTY_DISCORD_TOKEN` contains the bot token when running the bot.
 Then, add the bot to your desired Discord server.

-You can optionally tweak some of the bot's settings and behaviour by modifying the variables at the top of `main.py`.
+The complete list of environment variable configuration options is
+1. `BUSTY_DISCORD_TOKEN` - Discord bot API token (required)
+2. `BUSTY_COOLDOWN_SECS` - Number of seconds between songs (default = 10)
+3. `BUSTY_ATTACHMENT_DIR` - Directory to save attachments (default = attachments)
+4. `BUSTY_DJ_ROLE` - Name of role with permissions to run commands (default = bangermeister)

 ## Run

-Start the bot with:
+With the proper environment variables set, start the bot with:

 ```
 python main.py